Manage users

 Overview

-Brex offers you many tools to add and manage team members to your account.
-This starts with the different options you have to invite any number of users, ranging from a single employee to an entire team.
-Once invited, you have all you need to manage your team, from overseeing spend to exporting data about anyone on your account.
+Brex offers many tools for adding and managing team members on your account.
+Through a few different methods, you can invite any number of users, ranging from a single employee to an entire team.
+Once users are invited, you’ll have everything you need to manage your team, from overseeing spend to exporting spend data about anyone on your account.

 Changing a user’s role type